soundpress/RulesOfNYC/docs/c35/index.rst

    (1) Pursuant to § 3-710(2)(c) of the Code, the Board shall notify a participant in writing if it finds that the participant owes unspent campaign funds to the Board.
 The participant shall promptly pay to the Board unspent campaign funds from an election; provided, however, that all unspent campaign funds for a participant shall be immediately due and payable to the Board upon a determination by the Board that the participant has delayed the post-election audit process.
 The participant shall promptly pay to the Board any additional unspent campaign funds based upon a determination made by the Board at a subsequent date.
 The amount of unspent campaign funds shall be presumed to be equal to the participant's authorized committee bank account balance on January 11 in the year following the election, or for special elections, on the last day of the reporting period for the final disclosure statement the candidate is required to file with the Board for such election, less any permissible documented post-election expenditures pursuant to subparagraph (ii) of paragraph (2) of this subdivision.
 The Board may also consider information revealed in the course of an audit or investigation in making an unspent campaign funds determination, including, but not limited to, the fact that campaign expenditures were made in violation of law, that expenditures were made for any purpose other than the furtherance of the participant's nomination or election, or that the participant has not maintained or provided requested documentation.
 If a participant repays to the Fund all funds remaining in his or her authorized committee bank account on or before December 31 in the year of the election, or, for special elections, on or before the last day of the month following the month in which the election took place, such participant shall be presumed not to owe additional unspent funds, provided that any contributions received and expenditures made after such funds are repaid must be raised and spent in compliance with the Act and these Rules.

-   (2) (i)  A participant may not use receipts for any purpose other than disbursements in the preceding election until all unspent campaign funds have been repaid, except as otherwise provided in Rule 1-03(b).
-Notwithstanding the presumption of Rule 1-08(c)(1), a participant has the burden of demonstrating that a post-election expenditure is for the preceding election.
+   (2) (i)  A participant may not use receipts for any purpose other than disbursements in the preceding election until all unspent campaign funds have been repaid, except as otherwise provided in 52 RCNY § 1-03(b).
+Notwithstanding the presumption of 52 RCNY § 1-08(c)(1), a participant has the burden of demonstrating that a post-election expenditure is for the preceding election.

       (ii) Before repaying unspent campaign funds, a participant may make post-election expenditures only for routine activities involving nominal cost associated with winding up a campaign and responding to the post-election audit.
 Such expenditures may include: payment of utility bills and rent; reasonable staff salaries and consultancy fees for responding to a post-election audit; reasonable staff salaries and legal fees incurred prior to the date of the issuance of the participant's final audit report and associated with defending against a claim that public funds must be repaid; a post-election event for staff, volunteers, and/or supporters held within thirty days of the election; reasonable moving expenses related to closing the campaign office; a holiday card mailing to contributors, campaign volunteers, and staff; thank you notes for contributors, campaign volunteers, and staff; payment of taxes and other reasonable expenses for compliance with applicable tax laws; and interest expense.
 Routine post-election expenditures that may be paid for with unspent campaign funds do not include such items as post-election mailings other than as specifically provided for in this subparagraph; making contributions; or making bonus payments or gifts to staff or volunteers.
 Unspent campaign funds may not be used for transition and inauguration activities.